7.3 Back to Spacewar! Morphs

 Example 7.9: Vertices a class variable in Mobile

-As a class instance variable, it can be directly accessed from the class side and instances are grant access only with messages send to the class side.
+As a class instance variable, it can be directly accessed from the class side and instances are granted access only with messages send to the class side.
 Contrary to a class instance variable, its value is common in the whole class hierarchy.

 In Spacewar!, a class variable Vertices will have the same diagram for a space ship and a torpedo.
 This is not what we want.